 Review: HyperX Cloud Stinger headset – Kicking down the door of entry level

-Hands down, the HyperX Cloud Stinger is the most capable budget quality headset you’re going to find, and it’s my go-to recommendation for anyone looking for their first real gaming headset.
+Hands down, the HyperX Cloud Stinger is the most capable budget quality headset you’re going to find.

 If you’re a regular around here, you’re used to Josh and I giving you the rundown on a ton of different headphones and headsets, both gaming related and otherwise.
 After seeing the HyperX Cloud Stinger at PAX East, I was impressed so when I finally got my hands on it, I couldn’t believe how much quality comes in such an affordable package.